SUSE-Cloud/socok8s/doc/source_tech_preview/reference.rst

 ---------------------------------------------------------------

-Deployers/customers to pass their own YAML overrides, in user space (for example by using `extravars`), to extend the helm chart behaviour beyond the "SUSE"ification.
+Deployers/customers to pass their own YAML overrides, in user space (for example by using `extravars`), to extend the Helm chart behavior beyond the "SUSE"ification.

 To find those overrides, a user can look into `playbooks/roles/deploy-osh/defaults/main.yml`.